Seán French (rugby union): Munster

 French joined the Munster academy ahead of the 2018–19 season, and made his first appearance for Munster A in their 24–16 win against Connacht Eagles in round 1 of the 2018–19 Celtic Cup on 7 September 2018, before going on to feature in all Munster A's fixtures in the tournament.
 French made his senior competitive debut for Munster against Italian side Zebre in round 8 of the 2020–21 Pro14 on 30 November 2020, coming on in the 21st minute as a replacement for injured fullback Matt Gallagher and scoring a try in the province's 52–3 win.
 He joined the Munster senior squad on a one-year contract for the 2021–22 season, and made his first start for Munster in their 18–13 home win against provincial rivals Ulster in round 10 of the 2021–22 United Rugby Championship on 8 January 2022.
 French left Munster at the end of the 2021–22 season.

 Bedford Blues

 French joined English RFU Championship club Bedford Blues ahead of the 2022–23 season.

 Ireland

 French was selected in the Ireland under-20's squad for the 2019 Six Nations Under 20s Championship, featuring off the bench in the opening 35–27 win against England and starting in the wins against France and Wales, the latter of which secured Ireland's first grand slam since 2007.
-He was retained in the under-20s squad for the 2019 World Rugby Under 20 Championship, and featured off the bench in the opening fixture against England, preventing English lock Joel Kpoku from scoring a try and helping to setup John Hodnett's try to seal Ireland's 46–26 win.
+He was retained in the under-20s squad for the 2019 World Rugby Under 20 Championship, and featured off the bench in the opening fixture against England, preventing English lock Joel Kpoku from scoring a try and helping to set up John Hodnett's try to seal Ireland's 46–26 win.
 However, French sustained a facial injury during the game which ruled him out of the remainder of the tournament.